 In addition to this, studies continue at the focus of human resource development.
-In order to meet the need for an engineer to work in Akkuyu, 88 of the 245 students who were sent to receive education in Russia graduated in the previous days and they has started to working within Akkuyu Nuclear Power Plant Project.
+In order to meet the need for an engineer to work in Akkuyu, 291 of the 317 students who were sent to receive education in Russia graduated in the previous days and they have started to working within Akkuyu Nuclear Power Plant Project.
 In particular, Turkish students will be employed in different fields from engineering to managerial level in the Akkuyu Nuclear Power Plant Project.

 Hidroelektrik santraller; çevreye uyumlu, temiz, yenilenebilir, yüksek verimli, yakıt gideri olmayan, uzun ömürlü, işletme gideri çok düşük dışa bağımlı olmayan yerli bir kaynaktır.